 - The diagnosis of necrotizing pancreatitis is generally made based on contrast CT scan, which shows a lack of blood flow to necrotic areas.
-Note, however, that CT scan shouldn't be obtained solely for this purpose.
+(Note, however, that CT scan shouldn't be obtained solely for this purpose.)

 - Necrotizing pancreatitis is more worrisome, as these patients are at risk for developing multiorgan failure or superinfection of the devitalized pancreatic tissue (infected pancreatic necrosis).
-The mortality rate of necrotizing pancreatitis is 17%, much higher than the mortality of interstitial edematous pancreatitis at 3%.2
+The mortality rate of necrotizing pancreatitis is 17%, much higher than the mortality of interstitial edematous pancreatitis at 3%.(29736167)

-neutrophil-lymphocyte ratio (NLR)
+neutrophil/lymphocyte ratio (NLR)

-- Higher NLR values predict severe pancreatitis (area under ROC curve of ~0.75)4 5 6 7 and mortality (area under ROC curve ~0.8).4 8 NLR seems more accurate than C-reactive protein, a lab test which is occasionally recommended for prognostication in pancreatitis.8 9
+- NLR is a global indicator of physiological stress which is easily calculated from an admission blood count.🌊 Higher NLR values predict severe pancreatitis (area under ROC curve of ~0.75) and mortality (area under ROC curve ~0.8).(27631223, 28638228, 28878366, 29030078, 28348184) NLR seems more accurate than C-Reactive Protein (CRP), a lab test which is occasionally recommended for prognostication in pancreatitis.(28348184, 29370777)

-- Prognostication shouldn't be based solely on NLR, but NLR may provide another bit of information to contribute to the global clinical assessment.
+- The table below provides a rough guide to interpreting NLR in this context.(27631223) Prognostication shouldn't be based solely on NLR, but this may provide another bit of information that contributes to the global assessment.

-- Hypertriglyceridemic pancreatitis (triglyceride >1,000 mg/dL or >11.2 mM) should be considered for insulin infusion in the ICU.
+- Hypertriglyceridemic pancreatitis (triglyceride >1,000 mg/dL or >11.2 mM) should be considered for insulin infusion in the ICU. 📖

 general principle- pancreatoseptic equivalence

 Historically, pancreatitis has been treated as a unique disease.
 It was feared by intensivists, who skittishly deferred management to gastroenterologists and surgeons.
-Pancreatitis was treated with vast quantities of fluid, bowel rest, nasogastric tube drainage, parenteral nutrition, and prophylactic antibiotics – a wholly weird potpourri of therapies inconsistent with basic principles of critical care.
+Pancreatitis was treated with vast quantities of fluid, bowel rest, nasogastric tube drainage, parenteral nutrition, and prophylactic antibiotics – a wholly bizzare potpourri of therapies inconsistent with basic principles of critical care.
 Only recently have we begun the hard work of dispelling these harmful treatments.

 principle of pancreatoseptic equivalence